Summary

 Classical Semi-Supervised Methods

-Before deep learning, researchers developed a rich set of semi-supervised algorithms.
-Many are still useful, and their ideas recur in modern deep methods.
+Before deep learning, researchers developed a substantial body of semi-supervised algorithms.
+Many remain useful, and their ideas recur in modern deep methods.

-The oldest idea, going back to Scudder in 1965 and popularized for deep learning by Dong-Hyun Lee in 2013.
-The recipe is embarrassingly simple:
+This is the oldest approach, dating to Scudder in 1965 and popularised for deep learning by Dong-Hyun Lee in 2013.
+The procedure is simple:

 - Train a model on the labeled set.